hisubram/mobilefoundation/send_push_notifications.md

 {: shortdesc}

 * With the {{ site.data.keyword.mfp_oc_short_notm }}, two types of notifications can be sent: tag and broadcast.
-* With the REST APIs, all forms of notifications can be sent: tag, broadcast and authenticated.
+* With the REST APIs, all forms of notifications can be sent: tag, broadcast, and authenticated.

 ## Sending Push Notifications from {{ site.data.keyword.mfp_oc_short_notm }}
 {: #sending-push-notification-from-mobilefirst-operations-console }